STAR IDAZ Approach

 UK-ICN

-During the COVID-19 pandemic, STAR-IDAZ partners (BBSRC and DEFRA) promptly opened a call for a Coronavirus International Network (ICN) to support global coordination for the delivery of collaborative, long-term One Health research investigations.
-The UK-ICN network partnered with STAR-IDAZ IRC for the organisation of international workshops to identify research gaps for coronavirus research.
-A first workshop to discuss research gaps was organised in Belfast in May 2023.
-Further activities to develop research roadmaps are envisaged for September/October 2024.
+During the COVID-19 pandemic, STAR IDAZ partners (BBSRC and DEFRA) promptly opened a call for a Coronavirus International Network (ICN) to support global coordination for the delivery of collaborative, long-term One Health research investigations.
+The UK-ICN network partnered with STAR IDAZ IRC for the organisation of different international activities to identify research gaps to develop research roadmaps for coronavirus research.

 Key People